 The IRS can also garnish your wages without first obtaining a judgment if you owe the federal government back-taxes.
 The amount the IRS can garnish depends on how many dependents you have and your deduction rate.

-If you owe back-taxes to New York State, the Department of Taxation & Finance can pursue garnishment of up to 10% of your gross wages to collect the debt.
+If you owe back-taxes to the state, the state can pursue garnishment of up to 10% of your gross wages to collect the debt.

 How Much of My Pay Can Be Garnished In Total?

 If you have more than one debt for which wage garnishment is being sought, the total amount that can be garnished is limited to 10% of your gross wages or 25% of your disposable wages, whichever is less.